 Figure X.1-1 shows the actors directly involved in the DCP Profile and the relevant transactions between them.
 If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
 Actors which have a mandatory grouping are shown in conjoined boxes.

 Figure X.1-1: DCP Actor Diagram

-Figure X.1-1: DCP Actor Diagram

 Table X.1-1: DCP Profile - Actors and Transactions